dannas/dannas.github.com/_drafts/lets_implement_system.md

 ## Sanitize the Environment

 A newly created process inherits the environment from its parent.
-If the environment is under the control of the attacker, the he/she may modify the `PATH`, `IFS` or other variables.
+If the environment is under the control of the attacker, then he/she may modify the `PATH`, `IFS` or other variables.
 Here's a program that tries to call `ping`.

 ```
 int main() {